 Merkel call carcinoma is uncommon, so it’s difficult to estimate an accurate survival rate.
 The survival rate tells you what percentage of people with the same type and stage of cancer are still alive after a defined period of time after diagnosis.

 Your outlook depends on how early the cancer is diagnosed.
-The following five-year relative survival rates are based on stages 1 through 4 of diagnosis:
+The following

 - stage 1A: 80 percent